exaboy/base-js/README.md

 Usage Instructions
 ======

-Include the script in the head of your site.
+Include the script in the head of your mark-up, There are instructions at the bottom of the script for further usage.

 If you require a new script to be downloaded and included on your page use the following snippit.
  The first parameter is the script file you require. (string) The second parameter is if the script has a jQuery dependancy. (boolean) The third parameter is the callback function you wish to execute once it has loaded. (function)

 <pre>
     <script type="text/javascript">